ansal-p-mathew/retail-sales-analysis/README.md

 * **Descriptive Analytics (What happened)**
 * **Diagnostic Analytics (Why it happened)**

-Using Python, SQL, and Power BI, raw transactional data is transformed into meaningful business intelligence
+Using Python, SQL, and Power BI, raw transactional data is transformed into meaningful business intelligence.

 ---